 - Begin the visa application process.

-Before purchasing property in Colombia, it is worthwhile conducting a property due diligence; ensuring that you know exactly what you are getting yourself into.
+Before purchasing property in Colombia, it is worthwhile conducting property due diligence; ensuring that you know exactly what you are getting yourself into.
 Some key aspects of a thorough property due diligence include the following; confirming property title, identification of outstanding liabilities, land survey, confirmation that property contract is valid etc.

 3) Colombian Business Owners Visa